 Speridian Technologies makes RPA possible through a 4-pillar best-practice approach, called RapidROITM.

-“By 2020, 40% of large enterprises will have adopted an RPA software tool.”
+“By 2022, 90% of large organizations globally will have adopted RPA in some form.”

 Leveraging our RapidROITM approach to Analysis, you can produce incremental value at every stage in successive bursts.

 The Analysis can ideally be done in these five stages: